During the interview process, you’ll certainly come up against situational questions.

 Situational interview questions are about hypothetical situations candidates may face on the job.
 They’re designed to allow you to demonstrate your analytical and problem-solving skills rather than the hard skills the recruiter already knows you have.
 And because you can’t completely prepare ahead of time, you will show how quickly you can think on your feet.

-Fortunately, however, there are a couple of methods you can use to answer situational interview questions; one of them is the STAR technique.
+Fortunately, however, there are a couple of methods you can use to answer situational interview questions; one of them is the STAR method.
 The acronym stands for situation, task, action, result.
 Address each point in your answer, and your responses will cover everything the hiring manager’s looking for.

 We asked executive career coach and resume specialist Victoria Ipri, who is the CEO of Revamped Resumes, for examples of situational interview questions you’ll likely encounter.